KoTurk/Home/README.md

 Ko Turk is a Developer (Ambassador), who has more than 15+ years of experience in developing Java / Kotlin applications.

-🧑‍💻 Working for Blue4IT, assignment at the Rabobank.
+🧑‍💻 Working @Blue4IT, assignment at the Rabobank.
 DevOps Engineer & Community Lead.

 🗣 Conference speaker, talking about Sustainability and Apache Kafka / Pulsar.